Goodrich's Larsen to take new role after takeover

 Goodrich Corp GR.N Chief Executive Marshall Larsen found that selling the company he has spent 34 years with was the best strategy to take it to the next level.

-United Technologies Corp (UTX.N) is paying $16.5 billion for Goodrich, betting that the plane parts maker will help it capitalize on the current upswing in commercial aerospace.
+United Technologies Corp (UTX.N) is paying $16.5 billion (10.7 billion pounds) for Goodrich, betting that the plane parts maker will help it capitalise on the current upswing in commercial aerospace.

 After joining Goodrich in 1977, Larsen worked his way up through the jobs of general manager and vice president before becoming chief operating officer in 2002.
 He became chief executive and chairman in 2003.